 So, without further ado, we will start with some toponyms from Pannonia.
-The illustration comes from the Ptolemy’s “Geography”, 2nd century AD, Tabula V.
+The illustration comes from Ptolemy’s “Geography”, 2nd century AD, Tabula V.

 The city of Serbinum once stood in the Roman province of Pannonia.
 The first mention comes from the map of Ptolemy, in the 2nd century AD, although the city probably predated the Romans.
 Scholars identify Serbinum with modern-day Gradishka, Bosnia and Herzegovina.

 Gradishka (loosely translated as “old town”) lies in the part of Bosnia that is called “Republika Srpska” and its predominant population are Serbs.
-However, most scholars believe that this ancient toponym has nothing to do with Serbs, it’s just a bizzare coincidence.
+However, most scholars believe that this ancient toponym has nothing to do with Serbs, it’s just a bizarre coincidence.

 Another coincidence is that Pliny mentions the tribe called Serapilli in this same region.
 Modern scholars see them as Celts.